 Have I done too much?
-Living in a top-notch bed and breakfast, complete with chambermaid and laundry service, has made you soft.
-I’m an enabler.
+Living in a high-end bed and breakfast, complete with chambermaid and laundry service, has made you soft.
+I’m the enabler.

 JOIN THE SISTERHOOD.
 Subscribe today!

 Share our shit with your favourite peeps 🍷